Ashford School

-Ashford School is a coeducational independent boarding and day school in East Hill, Ashford, Kent.
+Ashford School is a coeducational private boarding and day school in East Hill, Ashford, Kent.
 There are 480 students in the senior school (ages 11 to 18) and 360 in the prep school (ages 3 to 11).

-The school is owned and run by the United Church Schools Trust and is a member of the Headmasters' and Headmistresses' Conference (HMC).
+The school is owned and run by the United Church Schools Trust.
+It is a member of the Headmasters' and Headmistresses' Conference (HMC).
 Michael Hall has been headmaster since September 2018.

-Ashford School was a Good Schools Guide award winner in 2011 and was voted one of the country's top five boarding schools the Archant Good Schools Show.
-The School was endorsed as outstandingly successful in every category during an inspection by Independent Schools Inspectorate in 2014.

-Boarding starts at age 10 at Ashford School when pupils can choose a range of boarding options: flexible, weekly or full.
-The school has 3 boarding houses: Junior boarding house Brooke & Refuge and senior boarding houses Brabourne and Alfred.

 History

-The school was founded in 1898 by Muriel Thimann, who opened a small women's school in Queens Road, Ashford.
-The school moved to Wellesley Road in 1903 and then to two houses in the High Street in 1905 for a larger premises.
+The school was founded in 1898 by Muriel Thimann, who opened a small women's school on Queens Road, Ashford.
+The school moved to Wellesley Road in 1903 and then to two houses on High Street in 1905 in order to extend the premises.
 In 1910, Anne Edwards bought the school and renamed it "the Modern High School for Girls".
-The school expanded into another, adjacent house in the High Street and then moved to bigger premises on East Hill in 1913.
-In 2005, it merged with Friars Prep School in Great Chart and in 2006, boys were admitted in some year groups.
+The school expanded into another adjacent house on High Street and then moved to bigger premises on East Hill in 1913.
+In 2005, it merged with Friars Prep School in Great Chart, and in 2006, boys were admitted in some year groups.
 Ashford School is now a fully co-educational school from the age of 3 to 18 offering boarding and day facilities.
 Mike Buchanan was first appointed the headmaster of Ashford School in February 2005.

 Space shuttle experiment

 In 1992, a science experiment designed by four girls at the school flew on the Space Shuttle on flight STS-47.
 The experiment had been designed in 1985 by the girls who had won a competition organised by Independent Television News.
-The chemical garden experiment was successful but the Liesegang rings failed to operate correctly due to a friction in parts of the mechanism.
+The chemical garden experiment was successful but the Liesegang rings failed to operate correctly due to friction in parts of the mechanism.
 On their return, they were displayed in the London Science Museum.
 The seven-year delay had been caused by the Space Shuttle Challenger disaster which occurred in 1986 shortly before the intended flight.